Atmospheric Waves

 Test your knowledge with multiple choice flashcards

-What are atmospheric waves?
+What advanced techniques are used in the study of atmospheric gravity waves?

 What are the four primary types of atmospheric waves?